jimbateson7/jamesbateson.co.uk/src/articles/site-tinkering.md

 ### B﻿randing inconsistency

 F﻿rom a design point of view, one thing that using the system defaults does mean is that I don't truly have a distinctive brand font that I can associate with my style guide.

+D﻿epending on the OS the user is viewing the site on, the font will be different, not some much of an issue, but it does leave the site open to a bit of risk if the user has managed to change their default OS font and it doesn't work well with my design and content.

 ## L﻿ight/dark theme